-- When a failure occurred in the network interface unit (the STATUS LED turns red, and then it turns off). - When a failure occurred in a management and switching unit (when the management and switching unit is not duplicated). - #3: When the STATUS LED is green. - #4: Cable disconnection is also included. - #5: Operation of an Ethernet port can be stopped by entering a command from the operation terminal.
+- When a failure occurred in the network interface unit (the STATUS LED turns red, and then it turns off). - When a failure occurred in a management and switching unit (when the management and switching unit is not duplicated).

+#5: Operation of an Ethernet port can be stopped by entering a command from the operation terminal.